 Thomas was born and raised in Fayetteville, NC where he currently resides with his wife and daughter.

-Anne is originally from Roanoke Rapids, NC.
-She started her journey towards becoming a health care provider by completing her Bachelors of Science Degree in Biology at Peace College in Raleigh, NC.
-From there, she attended the Physician Assistant Program at Methodist University in Fayetteville, NC where she obtained a Masters in Medical Science in December 2016.
-Anne was certified by the National Commission on Certification of Physician Assistants (NCCPA) and is currently a member of both the North Carolina Academy of Physician Assistants (NCAPA) and American Academy of Physician Assistants (AAPA).
-Anne has been practicing with Carolina Infectious Disease, PA since receiving her medical license from the North Carolina Medical Board.
+Maria completed her undergraduate studies at UNC-Pembroke where she earned a Bachelor of Science degree in Chemistry with a concentration in pre-health.
+She is a graduate of the Physician Assistant Program at Methodist University in Fayetteville, NC where she obtained a Masters in Medical Science in December 2018.
+She was certified by the National Commission on Certification of Physician Assistants (NCCPA) and is currently a member of both the North Carolina Academy of Physician Assistants (NCAPA) and American Academy of Physician Assistants (AAPA).
+Maria has been practicing with Carolina Infectious Disease, PA since receiving her medical license from the North Carolina Medical Board.
 She has a fascination with expanding her knowledge of the medical sciences and using that knowledge to benefit the lives of others.